flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 ## 3. How I Use Flowlist

-copy text from a website or pdf and paste it as items into Flowlist

 I use Flowlist to:

-* Quickly capture whatever pops into your head
+* Capture whatever pops into my head
+* Support my thought processes
-* Develop notes into ideas
+* Evolve notes into ideas
 * Manage tasks and projects
 * Plan my day and my future

-* Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple
+Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple, which makes it flexible.

-I've been using Flowlist daily for a year now, and it has changed my life
+I've been using Flowlist daily for more than a year now, and it has honestly changed my life.
+I feel more in control and on the ball with all my various endeavours.
+I do more in a day and I do more of the important stuff.

-* general structure: Today, Projects etc...
-* live support of thought process... figuring things out...
-* templates: morning routine, workout, supplements etc...
-* adding subitems as Description
+At the same time, nothing gets lost: no errand, no urgent task, no small idea.
+Knowing that nothing gets lost made me calmer and more relaxed, and it also improved my ability to concentrate on the task at hand.

+Here are some of my personal workflows:

+### 3.1.
+Top Level Categories

+I created these items in my root or "Home" item: Today, Projects, Upcoming, Personal Growth, Business, Relationships and Errands.
+Those are my top level "Categories".

+You could create different ones, and their order can constantly change due to prioritization.

+### 3.2.
+Upcoming

+I put appointments, stuff that I want to do soon, that is bound by deadlines or that is just relatively urgent into the top level category "Upcoming".
+Those can also just be reminders of bigger items or projects in other top level categories.

+Of course, I prioritize the upcoming items, so that they are listed in the order I plan to check them off.

+### 3.3.
+Today

+Every morning, I plan the day by creating a list in the top level item "Today":

+1. Check off, move elsewhere or delete stuff that isn't relevant anymore.
+2. Copy my template "Daily Routines" for daily recurring habits to "Today".
+This includes checklists for morning routine, workout, yoga, shoulder recovery and supplements.
+3. Scan upcoming items and other categories.
+Move or add appropriate items to "Today" list.
+4. Prioritize items in "Today" so that they're listed in the order I plan to check them off.
+This is an opportunity to put important stuff first.
+I also try to batch process.
+For example, if several items have to be done in the city, I group them together as a "City" item and prioritize it.
+5. The planning takes about 10 minutes.
+After that, I can just execute and check off today's items top to bottom.
+At least, I have orientation and perspective throughout the day, which allows me to shift things around if necessary.

+### 3.4.
+Keeping Track

-* prioritizing so current task can be quickly accessed via right arrow key alone
+* prioritizing so current task can be quickly accessed via right arrow key alone, prioritizing the important stuff (stephen covey matrix...)
-* constantly keeping track: where am i now?
-* current stuff in progress
+* constantly keeping track: where am i now? current stuff in progress

-* prioritizing the important stuff (stephen covey matrix...) but also not forgetting what's urgent
-* today list every morning
-* ... ?
+### 3.5.
+Thought Process

+* live support of thought process... figuring things out... adding subitems as Description
+* You also can copy content from any text, PDF or website and paste it as items into Flowlist.

 ## 4. What Flowlist Will Become